 This hasn't happen to me, yet.
 But, it could happen to you.
 Take the chance and kiss the girl.

 35. Lubec, MN

 Last one the list but a very special place to me.
 Go to Lubec if you need your soul rejuvenated.
 I rented a car from Boston and drove 6 hours to get to the easternmost town of the United States.
-I stayed at an inn and pub, got drunk and enjoyed the small quaint town.
-I watched the bright stars over both Lubec and Canada, which was across the channel.
+I stayed at an inn and pub, got drunk and enjoyed the small quaint town as I watched the bright stars over both Lubec and Canada, which was across the channel.
 I awoke before dawn and drove straight to the West Quoddy Lighthouse.
-I sat down in the cold, crisp morning air and watched the sun rise over the U.S.
+I stood on the grassy shore in the cold, crisp morning air and watched the sun rise over the U.S.

 I wish I can write in detail of the overwhelming beauty and wonder I felt in that moment.
-I never in my life felt so much joy that I was compelled to danced by myself and praise whatever god that created something so enchanting.
-Idrove back to the Inn, got some sleep and then had breakfast in Canada.
+I never in my life felt so much joy.
+Joy which compelled me to danced by myself and praise whatever god that created something so enchanting.
+I drove back to the Inn, got some sleep and then had breakfast in Canada.